GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/solutions.md

 ### Notes & Guidance

-First step is to craet the dataset and the table with the right set of columns.
+First step is to create the dataset and the table with the right set of columns.

 ```shell
 BQ_DATASET=articles